rr2203/food-ordering-web-app/README.md

 - Accept/Reject incoming orders based on availability of items
 - Update order status - PREPARING, PACKED, Out For Delivery (OFD)

-### Testing Live Server:

-The current backend is hosted on cloud VM at this address `54.158.255.17:8081`

-Try sending `curl -X GET http://54.158.255.17:8081/qeats/v1/menu?restaurantId=18471268`

-The current frontend is hosted at https://q-eats-restaurant.firebaseapp.com/ **Note: the frontend won't be able to send request to backend.
-Since browser prevents sending request from HTTPS to HTTP.
-Run your browser to `--allow-insecure-sources`**

 ### API contracts:

-Following APIs are developed on top of current QEats backend:
+The following APIs are developed on top of the current backend:

 1. Adding an item to the menu